 Your physical therapist will evaluate your need for special equipment, such as special footwear, splints, or crutches.
 If the evaluation indicates that you are at risk for falling, your physical therapist might recommend simple equipment to help make your home a safer place for you.
 The therapist will know what equipment you need and can either get it for you or tell you where you can find it.
 If you do need special equipment, your physical therapist can show you how to use it properly.

 Your physical therapist will communicate the important information from your examination to your physician and to other health care professionals at your request.

 Your physical therapist will continually recheck your progress and work with you to plan for your discharge from physical therapy when you are ready.
-Make sure you talk with your physical therapist about what you should do after discharge if you have questions or if your symptoms or condition should worsen.
+Make sure you talk with your physical therapist about what you should do after discharge if you have questions, or if your symptoms or condition worsen.